 The production method nonetheless remains difficult to scale up to the level imagined by the IPCC.

 And not all types of soil are well adapted to biochar.
-The fertiliser is “more effective in tropical climates”, while the raw materials for its production are not available everywhere, Houben said.
+The fertilizer is “more effective in tropical climates,” while the raw materials for its production are not available everywhere, he added.

 But to turn a profit, the biochar business has come up with another idea: selling carbon certificates.